PacificCommunity/ofp-sam-git-workshop/README.md

 7. Techniques to manage multi-contributor collaboration in a single repository

-8. When to organize workflows in separate folders vs. repos vs. forks vs. branches, main git folder
+8. When to manage workflows in separate folders vs. repos vs. forks vs. branches, main git folder

-9. Git workflows for SPC repositories, comparison with other online storage solutions
+9. Git workflows for SPC projects, comparison with other online storage solutions

-10. Eat cookies